PARAGON 28, INC. (NYSE: FNA) DEADLINE ALERT: Bernstein Liebhard LLP Reminds Paragon 28, Inc. Investors of Upcoming Deadline

 - Do you want to discuss your rights?

-Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors (the “Class”) who purchased or acquired the common stock, and/or purchased call options or sold put options, of Paragon 28, Inc. (“Paragon 28” or the “Company”) (NYSE: FNA) between May 5, 2023 and August 8, 2024, inclusive (the “Class Period”).
+Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors (the “Class”) who purchased or acquired the common stock of Paragon 28, Inc. (“Paragon 28” or the “Company”) (NYSE: FNA) between May 5, 2023 and September 20, 2024, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the District of Colorado and alleges violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).

-If you purchased or acquired Paragon 28 common stock, and/or purchased call options or sold put options, and/or would like to discuss your legal rights and options please visit Paragon 28, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Paragon 28 common stock, and/or would like to discuss your legal rights and options please visit Paragon 28, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.

 According to the lawsuit, Defendants, among other things, filed false financial statements during the Class Period.